-💡 Helpful Tip for Statisticians: Relating Prior Strength to Development Stages "If our prior knowledge is weak – say, after a very small or ambiguous Phase 2 study – our PoS for Phase 3 might be around 50%.
-This reflects high uncertainty; the available data doesn't give a strong signal for either success or failure yet."

-Informative Prior (e.g., large, convincing Phase 2): If prior data is strong (narrow confidence intervals), the prior distribution is sharply focused.
-In this case, the PoS for the next trial will start to reflect a number closer to the traditional power.

-💡 Helpful Tip for Statisticians: (Continued)

-"Conversely, if we have a robust, convincing Phase 2 dataset, this provides an informative prior.
-The PoS for Phase 3 will then be more definitive and often closer to the traditional power calculated assuming the Phase 2 effect size, because we have stronger conviction in that effect."
+💡 Helpful Tip: Relating Prior Impact to Strength of Evidence Previous Phases

+Weak evidence

+"Because our prior knowledge is weak, we can't reliably predict the outcome of Phase 3.
+A PoS near 50% means that success and failure are equally likely.”

+Strong evidence

+"The Phase 2 results are clear and support the assumptions used in the power calculation.
+Therefore, the power is a reliable estimate of the PoS for Phase 3."

 PoS Has a Ceiling (Boundedness): This is a critical difference from traditional power.
-Power can approach 100% if you make the trial infinitely large (assuming the true effect is not zero).
-However, PoS is bounded – it cannot exceed the prior probability that the treatment effect is favorable (e.g., greater than zero, or greater than a minimally important difference).
+Power can approach 100% if the trial is made infinitely large (assuming the true effect is not zero).
+In contrast, PoS is bounded – it cannot exceed the prior probability that the treatment effect is favorable (e.g., greater than zero, or above a minimally important difference).

-Example to share: If prior results were positive but with wide confidence intervals that suggest a 20% chance the true effect is actually zero or negative (e.g. p-value of 0.2).
-Then even if you have a very large Phase 3 trial, you cannot overcome the possibility the treatment is ineffective of 20% reflected in the prior.
-The PoS for the next study will be capped at a maximum of 80% (1 - 0.20), no matter how many patients you enroll.
+Example to share: Clarify that PoS can't ignore past doubts.
+Suppose prior results were encouraging but uncertain, with a wide confidence interval and suggesting a 20% chance the true effect is actually zero or negative (e.g., a one-sided p-value of 0.2).
+Even with a very large Phase 3 trial, you cannot eliminate the 20% chance that the treatment is ineffective.
+Therefore, the PoS for the next study is capped at 80% (1 - 0.20), regardless of sample size.
+See the example in the figure below.